adamstrvor/donifarakan/README.md

 2. Go the folder directory in your terminal or cmd. _$cd "MyFramework"_
 3. Install the donifarakan framework. `$ pip install donifarakan`
 4. Create a python file which will be used to launch your central server. `$ touch server.py`
+5. Open the _server.py_ file then copy and paste this code below:

 ```
 # Here we are loading the required methods from donifrakan